 - Site orientation and simplicity - two compromises were made here.
 Although it is a larger house, it utilizes an efficient rectangular shape to simplify the build.
 Although ICF (insulated concrete form) builds are very high in embodied energy, it is a very durable and insulative material.

 - Passive solar design - the house invites solar access and the windows are oriented to soak up sunlight during the heating season.
 The attached sunroom and garage provide additional thermal buffering, as does the earth sheltering along the north and west.

 - Attached south sunroom - in addition to growing food, it will provide winter sun and potential heat and humidity benefits to the house

 - Attached north cold cellar - located at the north and the temperature moderated by the ground

 - Community enjoyment - gathering spaces are located outdoors and indoors

-Construction continues and a wide range of building tasks are available for those wanting to help depending on safety and skill level.
+Construction continues and a wide range of building tasks are available for those interested in learning and work exchange.